ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 --- abstract

-This document proposes a standardized vocabulary for expressing preferences related to how digital assets are used by automated processing systems.
+This document defines a vocabulary for expressing preferences regarding how digital assets are used by automated processing systems.
-This vocabulary allows for the creation of structured declarations about restrictions or permissions for use of digital assets by such systems.
+This vocabulary allows for the declaration of restrictions or permissions for use of digital assets by such systems.

 --- middle